 Let me back up for this one.
-A few years ago I was an avid follower of the “Good Grief Blog: a scrapbooking journey through grief and healing”.
-The irony is staggering, in that I am decidedly not crafty and I have never scrapbooked.
+A few years ago, I was an avid follower of the “Good Grief Blog: A Scrapbooking Journey Through Grief and Healing”.
+The irony is staggering, in that I am decidedly not crafty and have never scrapbooked.
 Ever.
 But the prompts on this blog were great and I was inspired by the incredible scrapbooking work of others.
 I mean, not inspired enough to actually try scrapbooking, but inspired none the less.
-If you are a scrapbooker (or even if you’re not) you must go check it out.
-The site is no longer active, but it is still up for your reading pleasure.
-Conveniently for me, a lot of the Good Grief Blog prompts translate well into journaling, allowing me to use the prompts for all their wonderful, therapeutic value, without the shame and embarrassment of trying to scrapbook.
+Conveniently for me, a lot of the Good Grief Blog prompts translate well into journaling, allowing me to use the prompts for all their wonderful, therapeutic value—without the shame and embarrassment of trying to scrapbook.

 There is one prompt there that has stuck with me and crosses my mind often on days of wallowing.
-Let me start by saying, if you are looking for a prompt like “write about they ways your love for the person you lost lives on” or “write about your gratitude for the love you shared with the person you lost”, this ain’t it.
-Those are great prompts to take for a spin if you are looking for some positivity this Valentines Day.
-If you are looking to wallow under the covers with your journal, take this prompt for a spin: the “photos you wish you had” prompt.
-This one is bitter sweet.
+Let me start by saying this: If you are looking for a prompt like “Write about they ways your love for the person you lost lives on” or “Write about your gratitude for the love you shared with the person you lost”, this ain’t it.
+Those are great prompts to take for a spin if you are looking for some positivity this Valentine’s Day.
+If you are looking to wallow under the covers with your journal, take this prompt for a spin: The “Photos You Wish You Had” Prompt.
+This one is bittersweet.
 Those photos we wish we had are often fond memories, things we wish we could see just one more time.
-So many times when I think of my favorite memories of those I’ve lost I realize they fall into the “photos I wish I had” category.
-My grandmother cooking in her little row house kitchen, my dad and I on the metro in DC, the simple little moments that never would have seemed worth a photo until they are gone.
-Here is the challenge as it was original featured on the Good Grief Scrapbooking blog:
+So many times when I think of my favorite memories of those I’ve lost, I realize they fall into the “photos I wish I had” category—my grandmother cooking in her little row house kitchen, me and my dad on the metro in D.C., etc.—the simple little moments that never would have seemed worth a photo until they were gone.
+Here is the challenge as it was original featured on the Good Grief blog:

 This challenge is one that’s dear to my heart.
 List the photos you wish you had.
 As scrapbookers and family documenteers, photos are like gold to us.
 Not having specific ones cuts us to the core.
 I know you understand what I’m talking about.
 So.
 Rather than just dwell on what we don’t have, I find that just saying what it is that we want is often therapeutic.
 Try it. 😉

 This Valentine’s Day, write about the photos you wish you had.
-Maybe they are photos you wish you had of Valentine’s Days in years past.
-Maybe they are photos you wish you had of the everyday moments.
+Maybe they’re photos you wish you had of Valentine’s Days in years past, or maybe they’re photos you wish you had of the everyday moments.
 Whatever they are, spend some time listing them, writing about them, and remembering them.
 Though the photographs may not exist, it is amazing the sights, smells, and sounds we carry with us.
-Hope over to the Good Grief Blog to check out the amazing scrapbook pages the ladies over there created.
-You are bound to find some inspiration.

 What are you waiting for?
-Download our journal page and journal away:
+Download our journal page below and journal away: